SFO nets £1.52m from suspected Birmingham fraudster

 Notes to Editors

 - Nisar Afzal forfeited all funds held in the relevant UK bank account following a court order at Westminster Magistrates’ Court late on 14 March 2019.

 - The total forfeiture order is £1,522,756.72.
 This is the total available funds resulting from the sale of two properties in which Afzal had an interest.

 - The Criminal Finances Act 2017 amended the Proceeds of Crime Act to enable law enforcement agencies to freeze and forfeit money held in bank accounts and building societies that resulted from unlawful activity or is intended to be used to support that activity.

 - Nisar Afzal was implicated, but not charged, in a fraudulent mortgage scheme the SFO investigated and prosecuted in 2011.

-- An arrest warrant for Nisar Afzal remains in force.
+- An arrest warrant for Nisar Afzal was withdrawn in July 2021.